ZerdBG3/RAW/Features.md

 * All features are enabled by default.
 If you want to play with all changes from the list below, there's no additional step beside installing the mod
 * If you want to disable any of the features, you can individually disable them following the instructions on the [Installation Guide](https://github.com/ZerdBG3/RAW/blob/main/Installing.md#optional-configurations)
-* All dependencies of enabled features will be automatically turned on to avoid inconsistencies or bugs in your game
+* ⚠️ All dependencies of enabled features will be automatically turned on to avoid inconsistencies or bugs in your game (if you want to disable a feature, you must also disable every feature listed as `Depended by` to actually disable it) ⚠️
-  - _For example, if you disable [`defaultActions`](https://github.com/ZerdBG3/RAW/blob/main/Features.md#default-actions-%EF%B8%8F-defaultactions) on the options file, but keep any of its dependencies (like [`extraAttack`](https://github.com/ZerdBG3/RAW/blob/main/Features.md#extra-attack-%EF%B8%8F-extraattack) or [`feats`](https://github.com/ZerdBG3/RAW/blob/main/Features.md#feats-%EF%B8%8F-feats)), the `defaultActions` option will be re-enabled in-game_
+  - _For example, if you disable [`defaultActions`](https://github.com/ZerdBG3/RAW/blob/main/Features.md#default-actions-%EF%B8%8F-defaultactions) on the options file, but keep any of its `Depended by` (like [`extraAttack`](https://github.com/ZerdBG3/RAW/blob/main/Features.md#extra-attack-%EF%B8%8F-extraattack) or [`feats`](https://github.com/ZerdBG3/RAW/blob/main/Features.md#feats-%EF%B8%8F-feats)), the `defaultActions` option will be enabled automatically when the game starts_

 ## Attunement ⚙️ `attunement`
 _Developed in partnership with [Eric](https://www.nexusmods.com/baldursgate3/mods/2155).
 It's redundant to have both mods, since they do the same thing; they aren't compatible either._